 Make a Flag Collage

-- Have students take photographs or draw pictures of various places that the flag flies in your community.
+- Have students take photographs or draw pictures of various places that the flag flies in their community.

 - Use the photos or drawings to make a flag collage.